Regulus343/Formation/README.md

 	echo Form::select('animal', Form::offsetOptions(array('Tiger', 'Zebra', 'Elephant')), 'Select an animal');

-**Turn a simple array into a simple options array with numeric values that do start at one instead of zero:**
+**Turn a simple array into a simple options array with numeric values that start at one instead of zero:**

 	echo Form::select('number', Form::numberOptions(0, 180, 10));